fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9f.md

 <div class="tasks">

-**NOTE**: this is the old section about Patientor frontend that was replaced 12 February 2023, with [this chapter](/en/part9/grande_finale_patientor_frontend).
-In the change the Patientor frontend structure was refactored to a simpler form that makes it much easier to focus on learning TypeScript.
+**NOTE**: this is the old section about Patientor frontend that was replaced 12th February 2023, with [this chapter](/en/part9/grande_finale_patientor_frontend).
+In the change, the Patientor frontend structure was refactored to a simpler form that makes it much easier to focus on learning TypeScript.

 If you have started doing the exercises with the old Patientor, you may continue with this section.
-If not, then it is recommender to use the "new" patientor.
+If not, then it is recommended to use the "new" patientor.
 This section remains here for couple of weeks.
 </div>

 <div class="content">